 - Children living outside the catchment area who have been unable to gain a place at their catchment area school because of oversubscription.

 - Children living outside the catchment area but nearest the school as measured by a straight line.

 In cases of equal merit, priority will go to children living nearest the school, according to the shortest straight line distance.

-For reception admissions for September the deadline for applications is early December and offers of places will be sent out in late April.
+For reception admissions for September the local authority will accept applications from 16th November 2017 to 15th January 2018 and offers of places will be sent out in 16th April 2018.
 For all other year groups allocations will be made in early June.

 There are usually some places available for children who live outside the catchment area, but the number varies from year to year.